Gravel CYCLING

 We would like to welcome everyone to Trinidad, Colorado, to experience the area’s gravel road opportunities.
-We are part of Las Animas County, the largest county in Colorado, consisting of 4,775 square miles with 1600+ miles of gravel roads.
+Las Animas County, the largest county in Colorado, consisting of 4,775 square miles with 1600+ miles of gravel roads for cycling adventure.

 These roads take in the expanse of the eastern plains and the western mountains for the enjoyment of area citizens and visiting cyclists.

-The City Council of Trinidad is encouraged by the potential of becoming the next big adventure hub for gravel bike enthusiasts in the state.
+Home of the newest event presented by LifeTime Fitness, the annual RADfest is opening up the potential for Trinidad to become the next big adventure hub for gravel bike enthusiasts in the state.
 Make your next stop Trinidad, Colorado.
 Enjoy our deep history.
 Ride our soil.
 See remnants of our past, and help us build a new future.

 Copies of the guide can be picked up from select locations in and around Trinidad, such as the Colorado Welcome Center in Trinidad, CO or outside the Creative Commons office at 210 E. Main Street, Trinidad, CO.
 The digital version is available on this page below.
 Happy riding!